kangabru/kangabru.github.io/_posts/2019-02-12-glacier-archive.md

 tags: [Python, React, AWS S3, Electron, Typescript, Redux]
 ---

+## Key Points
+- A modern React app built for desktop using Electron with a Python script backend.
+- Summarises and uploads 100s of gigabytes of files per month to S3.
+- Demonstrates a successful implementation of an unorthodox technology stack.

+---

 ## Features

 `Glacier Archiver` is the perfect assistant for me to back up endless apply of photos and videos.
 It's also quite performant despite the name.

-I generate a lot of data through my travel and photography habbits.
+I generate a lot of data through my travel and photography habits.
 In fear of losing this data on the road, I craved a backup solution that was easy to use and secured in multiple locations.
 Consumer solutions didn't seem to cut it, and thus, a new project was born.

 It features: